-The National Food Service Management Institute (NFSMI), part of the School of Applied Science at The University of Mississippi, is the only federally funded national center dedicated to applied research, education and training, and technical assistance for child nutrition programs.
-The Institute was established by Congress in 1989 and funded at The University of Mississippi in 1991 by a grant administered through the United States Department of Agriculture (USDA), Food and Nutrition Service (FNS).
-The specific duties of the NFSMI can be found in Section 21 of the Richard B. Russell National School Lunch Act.
+The Institute of Child Nutrition (ICN), part of the School of Applied Sciences at The University of Mississippi, is the only federally funded national center dedicated to applied research, education and training, and technical assistance for child nutrition programs.
+The Institute was established by Congress in the Child Nutrition and WIC Reauthorization Act of 1989.
+It is funded by a grant administered through the United States Department of Agriculture (USDA), Food and Nutrition Service (FNS).
+The specific duties of the Institute can be found in Section 21 of the Richard B. Russell National School Lunch Act.
 The Institute's mission is to provide information and services that promote the continuous improvement of child nutrition programs.

 The Institute is comprised of four divisions that work hand in hand to aid child nutrition and child care professionals in the operation of successful child nutrition programs.
 The Education and Training, Information Services, and Administration divisions are headquartered on the Oxford campus of the University of Mississippi.
 The Applied Research Division, which is operated in cooperation with The University of Southern Mississippi, is located in Hattiesburg.

 A trusted source for accurate, reliable information, the Institute offers face-to-face and on-site training seminars at little or no cost and free online courses designed to support the professional development of child nutrition program and child care personnel at all levels of responsibility.
 The Institute also delivers free training resources managers can use to train their staff.

 The Institute conducts pre-conference sessions and other presentations at association meetings and offers satellite seminars and webinars that focus on current issues.
 Other support materials, such as newsletters, fact sheets, recipes, and instructional videos can be found free of charge on the ICN website.